+Methods

 Written by A42772376

 First revision by A42001872

 Final revision by A41892397

-19- or 1016- as rated by the Global Assessment of Functioning scale.
+The experiment consisted of two parts- one biological, one sociological.
+The biological portion included purification of genomic human DNA, PCR amplification of a 1019- or 1016-bp segment of this DNA using primers designed to detect the 1278insTATC mutation, and analysis of the PCR products using gel electrophoresis.
+The sociological portion involved researchers experiencing handicaps first hand, and analyzing how these handicaps affected their social, psychological, and occupational functioning as rated by the Global Assessment of Functioning scale.

 DNA Purification

 Qiagen Inc’s “Generation Capture Column Kit” protocol was used to purify DNA from cultured cells (QIAGEN, 2007).
-The cells used were S9 cells, which are bronchial epithelial cells from a cystic fibrosis patient with the F508 mutation on chromosome seven.purified
+The cells used were S9 cells, which are bronchial epithelial cells from a cystic fibrosis patient with the ΔF508 mutation on chromosome seven.
+The successfully purified DNA was then quantified using the Gen5 1.09 program by BioTek® Instruments, Inc. The quantification through this program gave the following values: Absorbance ratio 1.315 260/280, and the DNA concentration 0.008 mg/ml.

 Primer Design

-Three primers were then designed for use in PCR to amplify a segment of this purified DNA that included the location of the 1278insTATC insertion .
+Three primers were then designed for use in PCR to amplify a segment of this purified DNA that included the location of the 1278insTATC insertion in the HEXA gene.

 Forward primer: 5’-3’ TTTAATGGTCGGAGCACTCT

-Reverse wild-type primer 5’-3’ CAGTCAGGGCCATAGGATAT
+Reverse wild-type primer: 5’-3’ CAGTCAGGGCCATAGGATAT

-Reverse mutant primer 5’-3’ TCAGGGCCATAGGATAGATATAC
+Reverse mutant primer: 5’-3’ TCAGGGCCATAGGATAGATATAC

 The annealing temperatures were estimated at 53.6°C for the forward primer, 53.4°C for the reverse wild-type primer, and 52.7°C for the reverse mutant primer.
 When the forward primer was paired with the reverse wild-type primer, a 1019-basepair segment was amplified.
 When the forward primer was paired with the reverse mutant primer, a 1016-basepair segment was amplified.
-The primers were designed the Primer Design section of the LB145 Coursepack (Wright et al., 2010).
+The primers were designed using the Primer Design section of the LB145 Coursepack (Wright et al., 2010).
 Primers were designed using the HEXA sequence obtained from the National Center for Biotechnology Institute GenBank.
 Primers were purchased from Integrated DNA Technologies.

 Polymerase Chain Reaction

-The cocktail used in each trial contained: 40μL H2O, 5μL Promega Thermophilic DNA Poly.
+These primers were then used in polymerase chain reaction to amplify the segment of the purified DNA.
+The cocktail used in each PCR trial contained: 40μL H2O, 5μL Promega Thermophilic DNA Poly.
 10x Buffer, 1μL 10mM Promega dNTP mix, 1μL of each of the appropriate forward and reverse 100μM primers, 1 μL purified DNA, 1μL Taq polymerase (Wright et al., 2010).
+The samples were then run in a Perkins-Elmer GeneAmp 2400 Thermal Cycler to amplify exon region 11 of the HEXA gene.

-5-minute at 95°C, followed by 30 cycles of 30 seconds at 95°C, 30 seconds at various temperatures between 45°C and 53.3°C, and 30 seconds at 72°C8-minutes at 72°C. Annealing temperatures tested were: 45°C, 45.5°C, 46°C, 46.5°C, 47°C, 48°C, 49°C, 50°C, and 53.3°C.
+Each PCR trial consisted of 5-minutes at 95°C (initial denaturation), followed by 30 PCR cycles of 30 seconds at 95°C (denaturation), 30 seconds at various temperatures between 45°C and 53.3°C (annealing), and 30 seconds at 72°C (extension) with a final extension for 8-minutes at 72°C. Annealing temperatures tested were: 45°C, 45.5°C, 46°C, 46.5°C, 47°C, 48°C, 49°C, 50°C, and 53.3°C.

 For additional trials, 5μL magnesium-free buffer was used in place of 5μL Promega Thermophilic DNA Poly.
 10x Buffer and 1, 2, or 3 μL MgCl2 was added.